-New LTSpice models: Didier Balocco has come up with a new series of LTSpice sub-circuits implementing the PWM Switch model in voltage and current modes.
+New LTspice models: Didier Balocco has come up with a new series of LTspice circuits implementing the PWM Switch model in voltage and current modes.
 There are plenty of examples plus a quick installation guide.
 The files are here.
 Merci Didier !

-VerilogA models: the PWM switch model working in VerilogA, nicely translated by Nico Cyr from ON Semi.
+VerilogA models: the PWM switch model working in VerilogA, nicely translated by Nico Cyr formerly with ON Semi.

 VerilogA models: the PWM switch model working in VerilogA, a new model contributed by Rainer Krenzke from Dialog Semiconductor.

 Flyback current-mode automated calculation spreadsheet: this is a new automated software which calculates the TL431 elements to stabilize of a flyback converter operated in peak current mode control.
 The software includes mode transition, sub harmonic poles and optocoupler pole contribution.
 Check it out!

 Switch Mode Power Supply Cookbook - download files

 Sam Ben-Yaakov models are based on the Switched Inductor Model (SIM) concept as described by many publications at: http://www.ee.bgu.ac.il/~pel.
 The models offered are averaged models adapted in a .SUBCKT form and let you simulate the following topologies: BUCK, BOOST, BUCK-BOOST/FLYBACK, FORWARD, SEPIC in both Current-Mode (CM) and Voltage-Mode (VM) versions.
 As averaged models, they find their dc point alone and allow AC and TRANsient simulations.
 Please note that CM models do not predict subharmonic oscillations at Fsw/2 (PSpice, IsSpice).